mberlin123/labreport5/index.md

 ![image](https://github.com/mberlin123/labreport5/assets/122565198/74479ab5-5f08-4387-92de-014aa71db963)

 _penguin.txt_, _polarbear.txt_, and _reindeer.txt_ are .txt files containing information about each animal from Wikipedia.
+The program is run from the command line by running the bash script when the current directory is the program folder.
+The program also requires the .java file which it compiles.

 The Java program I have written is as follows: